 - Advising on data protection implications of e-discovery in US court proceedings and in meeting information requests in arbitrations.

-- Advising a financial services organisation on its obligations to meet subject access requests from former employees suspected of criminal wrongdoing.
+- Advising a financial services organisation on its obligations to meet Subject Access Requests from former employees suspected of criminal wrongdoing.

-- Advising a US-listed e-commerce platform in developing its data protection strategy and ongoing advice including helping them manage subject access requests, dealing with regulatory investigations, helping them manage information requests from investigatory and other bodies.
+- Advising a US-listed e-commerce platform in developing its data protection strategy and ongoing advice including helping them manage data subject requests, dealing with regulatory investigations, helping them manage information requests from investigatory and other bodies.